-Thank you for submitting documents regarding your proposed remedial action for the Time Oil Bulk Terminal PPA facility (Site) for review by the Washington State Department of Ecology (Ecology) under the Voluntary Cleanup Program (VCP).
+Thank you for submitting a document regarding your proposed remedial action for the Time Oil Bulk Terminal PPA facility (Site) for review by the Washington State Department of Ecology (Ecology) under the Voluntary Cleanup Program (VCP).
 Ecology appreciates your initiative in pursuing this administrative option for cleaning up hazardous waste sites under the Model Toxics Control Act (MTCA), Chapter 70.105D RCW.
-The submitted documents outline a proposed sediment sampling effort.
+The submitted document is a work plan for supplemental upland investigations at the Site.

-The Site does or may include all or part of six privately-owned or leased properties (the Property) named as follows: 1) Bulk Terminal Property, 2) ASKO Hydraulic Property, 3) East Waterfront Property, 4) West Waterfront Property, 5) Aquatic Lease Land Property, and 6) BNSF Property.
+The Site does or may include all or part of one public property and six privately-owned or leased properties (collectively the Property) named as follows: 1) Bulk Terminal Property, 2) ASKO Hydraulic Property, 3) East Waterfront Property, 4) West Waterfront Property, 5) Aquatic Lease Land Property, 6) BNSF Property, and (7) West Commodore Way ROW.
 The Aquatic Lease Land Property is state-owned aquatic land managed by the Washington State Department of Natural Resources (DNR).
-The Site also potentially includes aquatic lands within Salmon Bay.
+The Site may also include aquatic lands within Salmon Bay.

-This letter constitutes an advisory opinion regarding a review of submitted documents/reports pursuant to requirements of MTCA and its implementing regulations, Chapter 70.105D RCW and Chapter 173-340 WAC, for characterizing and addressing potential contaminant releases to sediment.
+This letter constitutes an advisory opinion regarding a review of submitted documents/reports pursuant to requirements of MTCA and its implementing regulations, Chapter 70.105D RCW and Chapter 173-340 WAC, for characterizing and addressing the following releases at the Site.